District Council of Yankalilla puts community safety first with new COVID-19 measures

 - Free Employer Resource Guide, protecting your business from the impact of COVID-19, and for more business information and support visit Business SA

 The Federal Government announced a $1 billion economic stimulus package aimed at businesses ‘disproportionally affected by the economic impacts of the coronavirus, including those heavily reliant on industries such as tourism, agriculture and education’.
-The criteria and timelines for this funding have not yet been released.
-Information will appear on the Hills & Coast Grant Finder site when available.
+The Grant Finder website lists many programs available for Coronavirus, drought, bushfire and disasters in South Australia..